tula83/Jokes/README.md

 It is  an api which  gives previlege of inseting jokes and fetching all jokes from db

-It has user database to authenticate
+It has user database to store user information

+I am using proper error handling mechanism and sanititze user inputs.